-Songs of Death and Resurrection Review| Posted February 25, 2021 What You Need To Know: Songs of Death and Resurrection is Demon Hunter's eleventh studio album.
-It is a collection of reimagined songs from almost every album in their discography, plus one new original song.
-Every song is rearranged differently than their original, but the lyrics are still the same.
+Songs of Death and Resurrection Review| Posted February 25, 2021 What You Need To Know Songs of Death and Resurrection is Demon Hunter's 11th studio album.
+It's a collection of reimagined songs from almost every album in their discography, plus one new original song.
+Every song is rearranged differently than its original, but the lyrics are still the same.

-Best Song: The whole Demon Hunter crew plus a few extras flexed their creative skills in every way throughout the record.
+Best Song The whole Demon Hunter crew, plus a few extras, flexed their creative skills in every way throughout the record.
 Some songs played different keys or became more upbeat.
 Some songs that were more full became stripped back.
 One of the best examples would be the fan-favorite, "I Am A Stone."
 Ryan Clark, adds "This rendition of the song is more triumphant and proud.
 It’s less somber than the original, but somehow these changes feel equally fitting."
 I completely agree.
 This one definitely stands out, but all are fantastic and have their own touch on the listener.

-Bottom Line: Demon Hunter's 20 years of experience is utilized to the max.
+Bottom Line Demon Hunter's 20 years of experience is utilized to the max.
 They prove they still have plenty to give back to fans.
-Songs of Death and Resurrection is one the most uniquely personalized records from a metal band in years.
+Songs of Death and Resurrection is one the most unique personalized records from a metal band in years.
 Just as some of these songs have been dear to fans in years past, the "resurrected" versions of these will continue to resonate with listeners for years to come.